Metallica Triggers Mini-Quake At Virginia Tech With ‘Enter Sandman’

-The Rock & Roll Hall of Famers took the stage Wednesday night at Lane Stadium in Blacksburg, where upwards of 60,000 fans showed up for the "seismic event."
+The Rock & Roll Hall of Famers took the stage Wednesday night, May 7 at Lane Stadium in Blacksburg, where upwards of 60,000 fans showed up for the "seismic event."

 When the opening chords of "Enter Sandman" played, officials reported that the energy from the stadium registered ground motion around a mile away, according to multiple reports.